NebraLtd/Helium-Guides/docs/FAQs.md

 For the outdoor hotspot we are including a 3dBm glass fiber antenna which can be also purchased separately at <https://www.nebra.com/products/rakwireless-glass-fiber-lora-gateway-antenna>.

+## What is the power consumption of the Hotspot?

+We rate the Indoor hotspot at 15W and the Outdoor hotspot at 18W.
+However these are the peak values rather than the constant power consumption.

+Both units drop to approximately 10W during normal use.

 ## Where can I buy the Nebra Helium Hotspots?

 We have a growing list of distributors on our [Distributors](distributors.md) page.